All Episodes

 Thank you very much.

-My question is when we talk about the president saying, you know, all the domestic drilling and stuff we do here won't do any good.
+My question is: when we talk about the president saying, you know, all the domestic drilling and stuff we do here won't do any good.

 If it doesn't do any good, how much are they paying?

-Well that's not quite a perfect analogy because they don't have to ship it anywhere.
+Well, that's not quite a perfect analogy because they don't have to ship it anywhere.

 Don't know why.

-Find that out later we can assume using market theories that they have a need for it and they're willing to buy it.
+They could assume using market theories that they have a need for it and they're willing to buy it.

-But look, it's still a good point, because whenever the price of gasoline goes up, what do the Democrats always say?
+But look, still a good point, because whenever the price of gasoline goes up, what do the Democrats always say?

 Saudis ought to pump more.

-The question is, if the Saudis pump more and it will affect the price by bringing it down, why won't us drilling and pumping more not bring the price down?
+The question is, what the Saudis pump more, and it will affect the price by bringing it down.

 Which is what the Democrats say.